ranjaniselvi2-collab/Module-6/README.md

 ## Ex-6:Python OOP: Operator Overloading (Less Than <)

 ##  Aim:
-To write a Python program that demonstrates operator overloading by overloading the less than (<) operator using a custom class.
+To write a Python program to demonstrate Operator Overloading using the Less Than (<) operator.

 ## Algorithm:

-1.Create Class A:
+1.Define a class Number.

-    Define the __init__() method to initialize the object with a value a.
+2.Create a constructor to initialize the value.

-2.Overload the < Operator:

-     Define the __lt__() method with logic:
+3.Overload the __lt__() method to compare two objects.
-          If self.a < o.a, return "ob1 is less than ob2"
-          Else, return "ob2 is less than ob1"

-3.Create Objects:

-    Instantiate two objects ob1 and ob2 with values.
+4.Create two objects with different values.

-4.Use < Operator:

-   Use print(ob1 < ob2) to trigger the overloaded behavior.
+5.Compare the objects using the < operator.
+6.Display the result.
+7.End the program.

 ## Program:
 ```
 class Number: